oldgreydog/CodeGenerator/README.md

 if you want to create the release zip file that contains the "install" folder that you can then use to run the code generator.

 !!NOTE!!
-I've decided that it probably isn't practical to provide a pre-built release zip file since it has to be built to a particular version n of java and no matter what version I choose, there will be some group of people that, for various reasons, can't use a version of java >= n.
-Therefore, the best solution for everyone will be for you to build you own release zip file as described above so you are guaranteed it will work for your installation.
+I noted here that I didn't think I would add a release build zip file to the GitHub releases anymore, but I've changed my mind again.
+I have added a zip that contains jar files compiled to java version 1.8 compatibility.
+It looks like the current long-term support version of java is version 1.11, but I couldn't get a down-compile to anything after 1.8, so 1.8 it is.

 !!NOTE 2!!
 I haven't had a windows machine in years and it just occurred to me that these scripts only cover Linux, which is a problem.
 I'll try to borrow a windows laptop from somebody and use it to create/test the windows versions of these scripts.
 I'll add them as soon as I can.
 Sorry!